Board Policy 504 – Discipline and Behavior

 Individuals who knowingly file false harassment or bullying complaints and any person who knowingly gives false statements in an investigation shall be subject to discipline by appropriate measures, up to and including suspension, expulsion, exclusion, or termination.
 The District will not discipline an individual who makes a complaint that is determined to be unfounded or inconclusive as long as the complaint was made in good faith.

 Unless extenuating circumstances prevent otherwise, the investigation shall be completed no later than ten (10) school days from the receipt of the complaint.
-Within twenty (20) school days of completing the investigation, unless extenuating circumstances prevent otherwise, the Director of Equity and Student Support or his or her designee shall draft a written report.
+Within twenty (20) school days of completing the investigation, unless extenuating circumstances prevent otherwise, the Director of Human Resources & Equity or his or her designee shall draft a written report.
 The report shall include a determination of whether the allegation has been substantiated as factual and whether there is a violation of this policy.
 Extenuating circumstances in this paragraph include, but are not limited to, the unavailability of witnesses (including the complainant or accused) within the time frames provided or the scope and/or severity of the complaint requires additional time for investigation.
 If extenuating circumstances exist, the time frames for conducting an investigation and/or drafting a written report will be extended.
 The extension, however, will not exceed thirty (30) school days for the investigation and/or forty (40) school days to draft a written report.

 The investigator will consider the totality of circumstances presented in determining whether conduct constitutes harassment or bullying.
 The investigator will examine the context, nature, scope, frequency, duration, history, and location of incidents, as well as the identity, number, and relationships of the persons involved.
 In regard to complaints regarding a hostile environment, the investigator will determine if the alleged harassment is sufficiently serious that it interferes with or limits a student’s ability to participate in or benefit from the school’s program.